vwg-icc/graph-ev-clustering/README.md

 ## License

-Creative Commons Zero v1.0 Universal - see the [LICENSE](LICENSE) file for details.
+Attribution-NonCommercial-NoDerivatives 4.0 International - see the [LICENSE](LICENSE) file for details.

 ## Citation